gpassaretta/gpassaretta.github.io/_pages/publications.md

 ## Jornal articles

+**Passaretta G**, Skopek J (2024).
+The role of schooling in equalizing achievement disparity by migrant background.
+Accepted for publication in [_Sociology of Education_](https://www.sciencedirect.com/science/article/pii/S0276562423000872).

 Grotti R, **Passaretta G** (2023).
 Intragenerational wage mobility and social disadvantage: A comparative study of West Germany and the United States. [_Research in Social Stratification and Mobility_](https://www.sciencedirect.com/science/article/pii/S0276562423000872).